venkatesh6226/AV.EN.U4AIE22131/question1/README.md

 - **Stock Data**: The stock prices and the average stock price are cached for `60 seconds`.
 - **Correlation Data**: The correlation between two tickers is cached for `60 seconds`.

-## Testing

-### Unit Tests

-You can add unit tests using libraries like Jest or Mocha.
-These tests should validate the API responses, caching logic, and other critical aspects of the backend functionality.

 ---

 **Note**: The app is designed to minimize API calls by caching data using Redis.
 Make sure Redis is up and running on the specified host and port in your `.env` file.
 Used homebrew for redis, it will not work with windows unfortunately. it would be better going with local caching